 The sandwich skin of the storm shelter’s walls and ceiling has two layers of 3/4-in. plywood oriented in opposite grain directions.
 The plywood absorbs most of the impact of flying objects, and a layer of 14-gauge steel on the “safe side” (interior side) of the room further blocks debris.
 The skin can be applied to either the inside or the outside of the studs as long as the steel sheeting faces inside the storm shelter room.

 When possible, install the sandwiched skin on the outside surface of studs.
 Construction will be easier because you’ll be able to run wire and install electrical boxes without cutting through steel.
 Plus, you’ll be able to fasten an optional cosmetic layer of drywall to the plywood on the outside and to the studs on the inside.
 We had to install the sandwich on the inside surfaces on the two walls facing the concrete block and on the ceiling because those areas were inaccessible from the outside.
 On the ceiling, we glued 1×2 furring strips to the interior-mounted steel to hold the drywall screws.

-A steel door mounted in a steel frame with three deadbolts located opposite heavy-duty hinges lets only people and pets into the room, not door-busting debris.
-Steel and plywood sheathing is fastened with either 3-in. self-tapping screws, or 3-in. deck screws driven through pilot holes spaced every 6 in.
+A steel door mounted in a steel frame for a storm shelter with three deadbolts located opposite heavy-duty hinges lets only people and pets into the room, not door-busting debris.
+Steel and plywood sheathing is fastened with either 3-in. self-tapping screws, or 3-in. deck screws are driven through pilot holes spaced every 6 in.
 All doubled framing members are nailed to each other with 10d nails spaced every 6 in. on each side.